 A student who experiences sexual assault may file a complaint under the University’s Title

-IX (Sexual Misconduct) policy.
+IX Harassment Policy.
 The internal grievance process

 includes an investigation of the allegations, sanctions and an appeal